Skip to content

 Outsourced Programmer To Parts Unknown

 For many decades offshoring was the way to go for outsourcing manufacturing, suppliers, non-core business processes as well as software development.
-Now due to recent developments, nearshoring or even reshoring is becoming more attractive.
+Now due to recent developments, nearshoring or even reshoring are becoming more attractive.
 In fact, the key reasons for these changes include: 1) western countries deteriorating relationships with China and Russia and 2) the rising wages of other traditional offshore countries such as India

 1. Cost Affordability – Pro For Offshoring.